Chronic illness is hard, but you are not alone.

 Craig K. Svensson

 How do you live well when the physical foundation of your life is crumbling?
 This is the challenge for millions who live with diseases for which there is no cure.
 These incurable ailments produce a life of constant pain, fatigue, numbness, dizziness, and other debilitating symptoms that create chronic suffering.
 Can you thrive in life while experiencing the suffering persistent sickness provokes?
-In When There Is No Cure, Dr. Craig Svensson guides readers to a path of thriving when life’s journey includes an incurable ailment.
-Drawing on his expertise as a pharmacist-scientist, as well as a fellow sufferer with several incurable diseases, he helps patients steer through the twists and turns of life with chronic illness.
+Drawing on his expertise as a pharmacist-scientist, as well as a fellow sufferer with several incurable diseases, he helps to steer readers through the twists and turns of life with chronic illness.

 Suffering need not be a dark experience… While illness brings time to think, the natural tendency of our thoughts may not be comforting.
 Sickness may end activities we once enjoyed; it will make us dependent upon others; and feelings of pain, or of uselessness, or of anxiety about the future, may be very real.